dboadu02/basketball-scoreboard/ReadME.md

 - This is a solo project from scrimba fullstack developer course
-- Built a basketball scoreboard using HTML,CSS and JS -I could not get hold of design on figma so i came up with my own design
+- Built a basketball scoreboard using HTML,CSS and JS
+- I could not get hold of design on figma so i came up with my own design

 ## Getting Started